Andrzej Sapkowski: Translations and adaptations of Sapkowski's works

 The Polish game developer, CD Projekt Red, created a role-playing game series based on The Witcher universe.
 The first game, titled simply The Witcher, was first released in October 2007.
 The sequel, The Witcher 2: Assassins of Kings was released in 2011.
-The third game in the trilogy, The Witcher 3: Wild Hunt, was released in May 2015.
-The game shipped over 40 million copies, making it one of the best selling video games of all time.
+The third game in the trilogy, The Witcher 3: Wild Hunt, which shipped over 40 million copies, making it one of the best selling video games of all time, was released in May 2015.

 In May 2017, Netflix commissioned The Witcher, an English-language adaptation of the book series.
 The Witcher television series premiered on Netflix on 20 December 2019.
 Sapkowski served for a while as a creative consultant on the project.
 The popularity of the Netflix show led to Sapkowski topping Amazon's list of best-selling authors ahead of J.K.
 Rowling and Stephen King.
 An spin-off animated film, The Witcher: Nightmare of the Wolf, produced by Lauren Schmidt Hissrich, premiered in 2021.
 A second spinoff animation, The Witcher: Sirens of the Deep, was released on February 11 2025, adapting the short story "A Little Sacrifice" from the collection Sword of Destiny.
 In September 2017, a musical Wiedźmin (The Witcher) directed by Wojciech Kościelniak premiered at the Musical Theatre in Gdynia.
 The Witcher: Blood Origin is a fantasy miniseries created by Declan de Barra and Lauren Schmidt Hissrich adapted from The Witcher book series which serves as a prequel to the Netflix television series.
 It was released on Netflix in December 2022.